Common Dental FAQs

 I’m pregnant.
 Is it safe for me to go to the dentist?

-Congratulations!
-Yes, you should continue to see your dentist, as pregnancy can increase certain dental issues.
-Be sure to inform your dentist that you are pregnant and if you’re experiencing any changes in your oral health.
+Pregnancy may contribute to or escalate dental issues.
+Be sure to inform your dentist that you are pregnant and let him or her know if you’re experiencing any changes in your oral health.

 I’ve heard that my silver-colored fillings contain mercury.
 Should I have them replaced?